 Retinols are the over-the-counter version of retinoids, which are vitamin A derivatives.
 According to Dr. Nazanin Saedi, a board-certified dermatologist, "the big umbrella term is retinoid, then retinol, and [other] retinoids fall under that."
 There are two sources of vitamin A, which are plants and animals.
 Carotenoids are where beta-carotene comes from, and retinoids come from animal protein.
 They both convert to vitamin A in the body.

-Retinols are the ingredient of choice for anti-aging and acne control products as they increase collagen production and stimulate the growth of new blood vessels in the skin.
+Retinols are the ingredient of choice for skincare and acne control products as they increase collagen production and stimulate the growth of new blood vessels in the skin.
 Most users see improved skin color, fading age spots, and softened rough patches.
 A little patience is required, though, since results can take from six to 12 months.

 Retinol was first used to treat and heal severe acne conditions, but it was later discovered that retinol was also a powerful anti-aging ingredient that could dramatically improve overall skin conditions when used in the right formulas.
 Retinols absorb deep into the skin, past the outer epidermis to the middle layer, the dermis, where it demolishes the free radicals that can make your skin look dull and dry.
 Without free radicals wreaking havoc in your skin, retinol helps promote younger, more youthful skin.

 The most common benefits of retinol are:

 - Increased production of elastin and collagen: Retinol creates a plumped-up effect that minimizes signs of aging.

 - Promotes cell turnover in your skin: Dr. David Lortscher, board-certified dermatologist and founder of Curology, says that "cell turnover is the continuous process of shedding dead skin cells and subsequently replacing them with younger cells."

 - Pore refining: Retinol helps unclog pores, reducing the amount of dirt and oil that builds up and causes breakouts.
 It also reduces acne scarring.

 What are the side effects of retinol?